marijnh/Eloquent-JavaScript/03_functions.md

 {{index "farm example"}}

-We want to write a program that prints two numbers: the numbers of cows and chickens on a farm, with the words `Cows` and `Chickens` after them and zeros padded before both numbers so that they are always three digits long.
+We want to write a program that prints two numbers: the numbers of cows and chickens on a farm, with the words `Cows` and `Chickens` after them and zeros padded before both numbers so that they are always three digits long:

 ```{lang: null}
 007 Cows